-The Company engages with its shareholders through the issue of periodic portfolio updates in the form of RNS announcements and half yearly updates.
+The Company engages with its shareholders through the issue of periodic portfolio updates in the form of Regulatory News Service ("RNS") announcements and half yearly updates.

-The Company provides in depth commentary on the investment portfolio, corporate governance and corporate outlook in its semi-annual financial statements.
+The Company provides in depth commentary on the investment portfolio and corporate outlook in its semi-annual financial statements.

-In addition, the Company directly and through its Manager undertake regular roadshows to meet with existing and prospective investors to solicit their feedback and understand any areas of concern.
+In addition, the Company directly and, through its Manager undertake periodic roadshows to meet with existing and prospective investors to solicit their feedback and understand any areas of concern.